airpair/lets-getting-started-with-pencilblue/post.md

  Now navigate to the url you specified in step 2 above in your browser.
 Pencilblue will present you with a form to enter details to setup an Administrator account for you to enable access to the admin section of pencilblue which will be located at [url]/admin (e.g. http://localhost:8080/admin)

 And there you go.
-You have pencilblue up and running.
+You have a pencilblue website up and running.

 ## 4 How to learn PencilBlue

-There are several places you can learn about Pencilblue.
+There are several places you can learn about this cms.
 The following are links to resources you can use.

 * https://github.com/pencilblue/pencilblue/wiki
 * http://pencilblue.github.io/